mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2601.02307v1">Differential Privacy for Transformer Embeddings of Text with Nonparametric Variational Information Bottleneck</a></h3>
+  <h3><a href="http://arxiv.org/abs/2601.02307v2">Differential Privacy for Transformer Embeddings of Text with Nonparametric Variational Information Bottleneck</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B">
   <p><b>Published on:</b> 2026-01-05T17:49:39Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Dina El Zein, James Henderson</p>
     <p><b>Summary:</b> We propose a privacy-preserving method for sharing text data by sharing noisy versions of their transformer embeddings.
 It has been shown that hidden representations learned by deep models can encode sensitive information from the input, making it possible for adversaries to recover the input data with considerable accuracy.
 This problem is exacerbated in transformer embeddings because they consist of multiple vectors, one per token.
 To mitigate this risk, we propose Nonparametric Variational Differential Privacy (NVDP), which ensures both useful data sharing and strong privacy protection.
-We take a differential privacy approach, integrating a Nonparametric Variational Information Bottleneck (NVIB) layer into the transformer architecture to inject noise into its multi-vector embeddings and thereby hide information, and measuring privacy protection with Rényi divergence and its corresponding Bayesian Differential Privacy (BDP) guarantee.
-Training the NVIB layer calibrates the noise level according to utility.
-We test NVDP on the GLUE benchmark and show that varying the noise level gives us a useful tradeoff between privacy and accuracy.
+We take a differential privacy (DP) approach, integrating a nonparametric variational information bottleneck (NVIB) layer into the transformer architecture to inject noise into its multivector embeddings and thereby hide information, and measuring privacy protection with Rényi Divergence (RD) and its corresponding Bayesian Differential Privacy (BDP) guarantee.
+Training the NVIB layer calibrates the noise level according to the utility of the downstream task.
+We test NVDP on the General Language Understanding Evaluation (GLUE) benchmark and show that varying the noise level gives us a useful trade-off between privacy and accuracy.
 With lower noise levels, our model maintains high accuracy while offering strong privacy guarantees, effectively balancing privacy and utility.</p>
   </details>
 </div>